airbytehq/airbyte/docs/integrations/sources/weatherstack.md

 ### Output schema

 This source currently has four streams: `current`, `historical`, `forecast`, and `autocomplete`.
+The Current Weather API is available on all plans.
+The Historical Weather and Autocmplete API's are available on the standard plan and higher.
+The Forecast API is available on the Professional plan and higher.
 Examples of the data outputted by this stream are available [here](https://weatherstack.com/documentation).

 ### Features